rydmike/flex_color_scheme/README.md

 this category.
 While some newer widgets actually do use colors from `ThemeData.colorScheme` directly.
-Additionally, the colors in the `ColorScheme` help by the `colorScheme` property in `ThemeData` can actually not represent all the colors that exist in `ThemeData`'s color properties.
+Additionally, the colors in the `ColorScheme` held by the `colorScheme` property in `ThemeData` can actually not represent all the colors that exist in `ThemeData`'s color properties.
 Thus, some of those color properties never get any `ColorScheme` based values assigned to them.
 They are left to default values assigned by the `ThemeData` factory, unless you explicitly assign them some color that fits with your color scheme.
 If this is not done, it can then look odd when some widgets use the factory default colors, while the rest of your app's widgets correctly use the `ColorScheme` based colors.
-Luckily there are not so many widgets left that still applies to, but there are a few, for example `CircleAvatar`.
+Luckily there are not so many widgets left that this still applies to, but there are a few, for example `CircleAvatar`.

 It can all be very confusing and frustrating to fight with ThemeData and its